milankl/FlyingClimate/README.md

 # Quantifying aviation’s contribution to global warming

-Supplementary data and scripts for a manuscript by
+Supplementary data and scripts for a manuscript

-M Klöwer, M Allen, D Lee, SR Proud, L Gallagher and A Skowron, submitted.
+M Klöwer, M Allen, D Lee, SR Proud, L Gallagher and A Skowron, in review. preprint [10.1002/essoar.10507359.1](https://www.essoar.org/doi/10.1002/essoar.10507359.1)

 **Growth in aviation contributes more to global warming than is generally appreciated because of the mix of climate pollutants it generates: aviation